mhale/cround/readme.md

 ### RoundTo

-RoundTo is a convenience wrapper for ToNearestEven(), which rounds to a specified number of decimal places.
+RoundTo is a convenience wrapper for ToNearestEven, which rounds to a specified number of decimal places.

 ```
 value := cround.Round(1234.5678, 2)